rohithgoud30/personal_job_scrapper/README.md

 4. Run once (default): `npm run start:once -- --site kforce`.
 The run stages roles per session, sends the combined titles to AI for pruning, then visits each approved job for a full-text AI check before writing to the daily CSV.
 Make sure no other Chromium window is using the site’s persistent profile (e.g., `.playwright/kforce`) before launching.
 5. Optional scheduling later: `npm run start -- --site <key> --schedule` (honors `schedule.cron` only when you add `--schedule`; manual runs remain the default).
 When you add more sites, pass comma-separated keys (e.g., `--site kforce,newPortal`).

+## Shortcuts
+- Skip the 25–30s pauses between keyword batches when you need faster AI feedback: add `--skip-batch-wait` (use sparingly to stay polite to the host).
+- Restart just the AI portion from a saved scrape: `npm run start:once -- --site kforce --resume-session <session-id>`.
+The session ID matches the folder under `data/<host>/<date>/sessions/<session-id>/roles/new_roles.csv`.

 ## Key Behaviors
 - **Persistent profile**: `.playwright/<site>` stores cookies/login so subsequent runs reuse the session.
 - **Cookie consent**: OneTrust banner is auto-accepted on load via selectors in config.